-Spreads of corporate ESG bonds against non-sustainable benchmarks widened in the second half of the year from c1bps at the start of the year November 2022, before returning c1bps in early 2023.
+Spreads of corporate ESG bonds against non-sustainable benchmarks have widened in the second half of the year from c1bps at the start of the year to c3bps in September 2022.

-As shown on pages 36 and 37, the green premia (i.e. greenium) for sovereign bonds varies by issuer and by instrument, suggesting that addition sustainability features of the sovereign benchmarks, other technical factors such as liquidity may influence yield premia against conventional bonds.
+As shown on pages 36 and 37, the green premia (i.e. greenium) for sovereign bonds varies by issuer and by instrument, suggesting that in addition to the sustainability features of the sovereign benchmarks, other technical factors such as liquidity may influence yield premia against conventional bonds.